suzannejmatthews/PDC-Unplugged/content/activities/FindYoungestStudentInClass.md

 and CS1 and CS2 classes at Tennessee Tech (Ghafoor2019).
 In all cases, the unplugged activities were used to introduce students to the parallel concepts prior to "hands-on" programming exercises.
-The assessment results in both papers sugges that unplugged activities are a successful first start to teaching PDC computing concepts.
+The assessment results in both papers suggest that unplugged activities are a successful first start to teaching PDC computing concepts.